imsushant12/ReactJS/Notes/Notes.md

     <Greeting name="John" />
     ```

 - **PropTypes**: `PropTypes` is a type-checking library built into React.
 It allows you to specify the types of props your component expects.
 This helps catch bugs where the wrong type of data is passed to a component.

-  - **Why at the end**: PropTypes are defined at the end of the component to keep the logic and render flow clean.
+PropTypes are defined at the end of the component to keep the logic and render flow clean.
 They are primarily used as a tool for developers, so defining them at the end does not interfere with the component's core functionality.

   - **Example**:
     ```jsx